codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+What did the pirate say on his 80th birthday?
+Aye Matey!

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+America Online (AOL) started out as which of these online service providers?
- 1. .tv
+ 1. Prodigy
- 2. .tl
+ 2. CompuServe
- 3. .tt
+ 3. Quantum Link
- 4. .tu
+ 4. GEnie

 <details>
   <summary>Answer</summary>
-  .tv
+  Quantum Link
 </details>